MaikDulle/MaikDulle.github.io/_posts/2022-04-25-Netflix-during-pandemic-time.md

 kids) is the TV show longest in the daily TOP 10 in the US over the course of the pandemic time 2020-2022 with 428 days.
 Followed by Ozak (85 days).
-Other shows like Cobra Kai (81 days), Squid Game (66 days) are fell behind by far.
+Other shows like Cobra Kai (81 days), Squid Game (66 days) are behind by far.
 Movies are rarely longer than 15 days in the TOP 10.

 ![csm_Cocomelon_Key_Image_1920x1080-neu_f066e95bae](/img/posts/netflix-pandemic-US/csm_Cocomelon_Key_Image_1920x1080-neu_f066e95bae.jpg)<!-- -->